Zenonist/Task-tracker/README.md

 A full-stack task tracking application built with a Spring Boot backend and a React frontend.

+## Note
+I create this project to study about full-stack web application with Spring Boot and React

 ## Tech Stack

 *   **Backend:**